gillan-krishna/gillan-krishna/README.md

 - 👋 Hi, I’m @gillan-krishna
 - 👀 I’m interested in solving challenging problems using ML
-- 🌱 I’m currently learning Federated learning/ privacy enhanching technologies
+- 🌱 I’m currently building apps powered by LLMs
-- 💞️ I’m looking to collaborate on anything which creates impact on dailly life, however small
+- 💞️ I’m looking to collaborate on anything which creates impact on daily life